department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 title: Yellow Ribbon Program | Veterans Affairs
 heading: Yellow Ribbon Program
 display_title: Yellow Ribbon Program
-description: Learn how the Yellow Ribbon Program can help you pay for tuition not covered by the Post 9/11 GI Bill if you're a qualified Veteran or eligible dependent of a Veteran.
+description: Learn how the Yellow Ribbon Program can help you pay for tuition not covered by the Post-9/11 GI Bill if you're a qualified Veteran or eligible dependent of a Veteran.
 Find out if your school participates in the program.
 keywords: yellow ribbon program, gi bill yellow ribbon, gi bill graduate school
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete